Open education: Origins of open education

-Common features of open education
+Characteristics of open education

-Open education is often considered an unequivocal good, part of a larger movement of openness in society (i.e. open knowledge, open government, open access, open data, open source, and open culture).
+Open education is often regarded as part of a broader movement toward openness in society, including open knowledge, open government, open access, open data, open source, and open culture.
 However, critical approaches to open education have also been developed which underline differing perspectives and the need for a nuanced examination of the contexts of openness, a focus on issues of participation, power and social justice, a move beyond the binaries of open and closed as well as examining relationships between formal, non-formal and informal forms of open education and the relationships between teachers and learners.
 Openness in education is considered both a comprehensible and a contested term with multiple layers and dimensions.
 It can be characterised as an adaptive, flexible, and evolving concept.
 Advocates of openness in education argue that to fully realise the benefits of open education, there is a need to focus on open educational practices (OEP).
 By using OEP, open educators recognise the ubiquity of knowledge across networks and orchestrate learning that aims to promote learner agency, empowerment, and global civic participation.
-Likewise, there are other parallel movements in education which support openness, included networked learning, connected learning, and social technologies, among others.
+Likewise, there are other parallel movements in education which support openness, including networked learning, connected learning, and social technologies, among others.

-Common features of open education in practice attempt to build opportunities for learners to: